 Membership is open to all families or individuals.
 We also have a Youth for Europe project, which ensures that interested young people aged 16 to 25 can participate in trips abroad.

 Many long lasting friendships evolve and continue through twinning and it’s hard to describe just how much goodwill exists between our continental cousins until you have sat, talked, listened, eaten and enjoyed one another’s company.

 If you would like to find out more about Newbury Twin Town Association and how you could become involved then please do not hesitate to contact us.

 - The first twin town association (The Newbury Braunfels Association) was formed in 1964.

 - The first twining took place in 1963 with Braunfels.
 Newbury and Braunfels celebrated 50 years of twinning in 2013 and 2014.

 - Newbury was twinned with Bagnols-sur-Céze in 1970, Eeklo in 1977, Feltre in 2002 and Carcaixent in 2019

 - Each member town takes it in turn to host the annual International reunion.

 - We organise group visits to our twin towns every year and enjoy welcoming visitors from our Twin Towns to Newbury.

 - The Twin Town Association has approximately 80 family members

-- Members are entitled to a discount of 20% in Joseph’s Restaurant in Camp Hopsons.
+- Members are entitled to a discount of 10% in Angelica’s Restaurant in Camp Hopsons.